MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/manage-personal-data.md

 In addition, the Azure Information Protection client logs this personal data to the local Windows event log **Applications and Services Logs** > **Azure Information Protection**.

-When the Azure Information Protection client runs the scanner, personal data is saved to %localappdata%\Microsoft\MSIP\Scanner\Reports.
+When the Azure Information Protection client runs the scanner, personal data is saved to %localappdata%\Microsoft\MSIP\Scanner\Reports on the Windows Server computer that runs the scanner.

 [!INCLUDE [GDPR-related guidance](../includes/gdpr-hybrid-note.md)]